flag-camp-team3-summer02-19/MiniExperiments/dummy-map/README.md

 ### Step1: <App /> keeps a reference to its child <MapContainer />
 For usage of refs, please refer to the doc: [Refs and the DOM](https://reactjs.org/docs/refs-and-the-dom.html)

-Notice only the class component could we have the ref to it, so we need to make sure that in `component/MapContainer.js`:
+Notice we cannot add ref to functional component, so we need to make sure that a class component is used for `MapContainer`.
+In `component/MapContainer.js`:
 ```React
 class MapContainer extends React.Component {
     ...